ccovey/ldap-auth/README.md

 | 5.0.x 		  | ~2.0	 	    | abandon 	 	 |
 | 4.x 			  | ~1.0	 	    | abandon		 |

 Version 2.1 requires PHP 5.5+.
 If you are using Laravel 5.0 which supports PHP 5.4 you can still use ~2.0.
-However, this version won't get any updates.
+However, this version won't get updates.

 Laravel 5.1 / 5.0
 ---------